40+ Signs That Didn’t Need A Follow-Up…But We’re Glad Someone Replied Anyway

 A missing person case?

-This office owner posted a note on their door telling people that they should check the reception in case they aren’t inside.
+This office owner posted a note on their door telling people that they should check the reception in case they weren’t inside.
 From the look of things, someone came there not too long after the note was posted.
 But they had time to print several responses.

 Hey, they followed the protocol.
-We have a very crucial concern here which is, why did the person use so much paper instead of writing them all on one page.?
+We have a very crucial concern here which is, why did the person use so much paper instead of writing them all on one page?
 Also, where is the green note writer?
 Did they ever come back?